 Choral Music & Voice

 Founders Choir is open to all students regardless of prior vocal experience and focuses on building individual and ensemble singing skills.
 Students learn basics of healthy singing through performance of a wide range of musical styles, as well as weekly small group or individual voice lessons, plus sight singing and theory practice using Auralia and Musition software.
 Choir students perform (both as a standalone choir, and in conjunction with our Andrean Ensemble and Noxontones groups) at school gatherings, in the School chapel, and at our annual Service of Lessons and Carols.
 This course also prepares singers who would like to sing in the Andrean Ensemble or Noxontones.

 - specific and individualized practice of music theory and ear training skills using Musition and Auralia software,

-- national and international choral tours and recordings in alternate years (most recently, to Cuba in 2015-16) and the opportunity to perform in notable venues throughout the country and the world;
+- national and international choral tours and recordings in alternate years (most recently, to Cuba in 2015-16, and Bermuda 2017-2018) and the opportunity to perform in notable venues throughout the country and the world;